joemoose/dungeoneers.d20/docs/play.md

 - If only **one** of the results is **less than or equal to** the score, the action is a **partial success** and may have an unexpected complication.
 - If **both** results are **higher** than your character's ability score, the action **fails**.

-When given sufficient uninterrupted time, relevant skills, and proper equipment, your actions will generally always succeed—the GM won't be calling for an attribute save.
-However, if one of these three requirements is missing, that scenario would require an attribute save to determine an outcome.
+When given sufficient time, relevant skill, and proper equipment, your actions will generally always succeed—the GM won't be calling for an attribute save.
+However, if one of these three requirements is missing, that would require an attribute save to determine an outcome.
 If two or more of the requirements are missing, the action is essentially impossible.
 It's time to think of a new approach.

 ### Using Attributes

 Your character is a determined, resourceful adventurer capable of doing almost anything.
-So, when the outcome of an action is risky, and the GM calls for an attribute save, how do we decide which attribute to roll against?
+So, when the outcome of an action is uncertain or risky, and the GM calls for an attribute save, how do we decide which attribute to roll against?

 Your description of your character’s actions determines the applicable attribute.
 Consider a heavy, locked castle door—how do you pass through it?
 If you break out a crowbar from your adventuring gear and try to pry it open, that’s a STR save.
 If you use a lock pick to unlock the door, that’s a DEX save.
 If you want to bribe a guard to open it, that’s a WIL save.